Gbukaa/security_week/acebook-on-aws/high-level-walthrough.md

 We are almost at the end of this walkthrough.
 So far, you managed to get your AWS environment fully set up, and now you will need to work on your GitHub repository to make sure it is properly hooked and integrated with your AWS services.

-You have a main task to do now: Setting the CD job in the existing workflow
+You have a main task to do now: **Setting the CD job in the existing workflow**.

 Think about which steps are needed as per the diagram you created and what you know now after following this tutorial.
 - What should happen after the CI job passes with a green tick?